-a) Novation takes place when a new contract is substituted for an existing one between the same parties, or a contract between two parties is rescinded in consideration of a new contract between thirdparty.
-Example: - A owes money to B under a contract.
-It is agreed between A, B and C that B shall henceforth accept C as his debtor, instead of A. The old debt of A to B is an end, and a new debt form C to B has beencontracted.
+- a) Novation takes place when a new contract is substituted for an existing one between the same parties, or a contract between two parties is rescinded in consideration of a new contract between third party.
+Example: A owes money to B under a contract.
+It is agreed between A, B and C that B shall henceforth accept C as his debtor, instead of A. The old debt of A to B is an end, and a new debt from C to B has been contracted. - b) Rescission (sec-62): Rescission of a contract takes place when all or some of the terms of the contract are cancelled.
+It may occur - i.
+By mutual consent of the parties, or - ii.
+Where one party fails in the performance of his obligation.